eclipse-archived/smarthome/docs/documentation/features/rules.md

     reference - which means the property value can be specified as a reference to configuration parameter or input parameter tags - shows how a given value should be considered (e.g. as a Temperature)

-**Supported Java Types**
+**Supported Types**
-The java types supported in the **input/output** objects are:
+The types supported in the **input/output** objects can be any string and the following validation is performed:

-- Integer
-- Short
-- Long
-- Byte
-- Float
-- Double
-- Boolean
-- Character
-- String
-- StringBuffer
-- Array of the above types
-- List of the above types
-- HashMap (keys are String)
+- if the input type and the output type are equal as string the connection is valid
+- if the input type is "*" and the output type is any the connection is valid
+- if the input type and the output type are strings representing full qualified names which can be loaded and the input type is assignable from output type the connection is valid

 The types in the **Configuration** object are restricted to the following: